akuldevali/IP_Project_1/README.md

 ## Directory Structure

-Create the following directory structure:
+The repository has the following directory structure:

 ```
 network-testing/